Glossary* (standard grades)

 See Deferred Benefits

 These are the money amounts that you built up over time as a member of the Scheme.
 Each month, you bank amounts towards your retirement lump sum and your retirement pension.
 The amounts that you bank are based on the pensionable pay that you receive each year.
 The sum of these amounts, with some adjustments for increases in inflation, determines what your retirement benefits will be.
-Your Scheme Leaflet provides more information on how referable amounts are calculated.
+Your Scheme Booklet provides more information on how referable amounts are calculated.

 Refund of Contributions